-For many small businesses, an organized inventory can make all the difference between a sputtering company and a well-run, profitable one.
+For many small businesses, organized inventory can make all the difference between a sputtering company and a well-run, profitable one.
 Every aspect of inventory, from how you place orders to how you conduct inventory audits, can affect your business’s bottom line.
 That’s why it’s so important to get your inventory organized, and then keep it that way—for good.

-Small businesses should organize their inventory using an inventory management system, such as inventory management software, a spreadsheet or an inventory list.
-No matter what inventory management system you choose, the first step of getting organized is to record details about your inventory, such as item name, location, description, SKU, wholesale cost and more.
+Small businesses should organize their inventory using an inventory management system, such as inventory management software, a spreadsheet, or an inventory list.
+No matter what inventory management system you choose, the first step of getting organized is to record details about your inventory, such as item name, location, description, SKU, wholesale cost, and more.

 Of course, no two businesses will organize their inventory in quite the same way.
-A retail operation will organize their inventory quite differently from a service operation, and a manufacturer’s inventory system will vary from a wholesaler’s inventory system.
+A retail operation will organize its inventory quite differently from a service operation, and a manufacturer’s inventory system will vary from a wholesaler’s inventory system.

 That being said, there are several different inventory management tips that can help all types of small businesses keep their inventory organized.
 Here are those tips:

 Inventory management for small businesses is all about inventory control: having the right amount of inventory at the right time.
-This ensures that you are able to meet your customers needs quickly, but without expensive overstocking that leads to waste and unnecessarily tied-up cash.
+This ensures that you are able to meet your customers’ needs quickly, but without expensive overstocking that leads to waste and unnecessarily tied-up cash.

-Inventory optimization is important for everybody, but especially for small businesses who don’t have tons of cash to pay for inventory that isn’t profitable, essential, or quick-to-move.
+Inventory optimization is important for everybody, but especially for small businesses who don’t have tons of cash to pay for inventory that isn’t profitable, essential, or quick to move.